-In order to communicate to the Elasticsearch node by using the Savision iQ REST API you need to have HTTP access to the Savision iQ Server address and port 9200.
+In order to communicate with the Elasticsearch node using the Martello iQ REST API, you need to have HTTP access to the Martello iQ server address and port 9200.

 By default, the Elasticsearch node binds to loopback addresses only, i.e. 127.0.0.1 and [::1].
-If you want to have access from other servers, the Elasticsearch node will need to bind to a non-loopback address: in the Elasticsearch configuration file "elasticsearch.yml" modify the setting "network.host" to make the node bind to a different hostname or IP address.
+If you want to have access from other servers, the Elasticsearch node will need to bind to a non-loopback address.
+In the Elasticsearch configuration file "elasticsearch.yml" modify the setting "network.host" to make the node bind to a different hostname or IP address.
 For more details, please consult the Elasticsearch documentation.

-The pattern of how to access data in Elasticsearch can be generally summarized as follows:
+The example below shows the pattern of how to access data in Elasticsearch:

-<REST Verb> <Savision iQ Server>:9200/<Index>/<Type>/<ID>
+<REST Verb> <Martello iQ Server>:9200/<Index>/<Type>/<\id>